 Before learning how to use a mattress topper, readers might want to figure out exactly what they are dealing with.

 Mattress toppers serve to improve one’s comfort by changing the feel of their mattress.
 Toppers range in thickness between 1 and 4 inches.
 They come in a variety of materials, including memory foam, latex, and wool.
+Also, there are different mattress toppers designed specifically for heavy people (learn more here), for hip pain sufferers (check this guide), and people with other needs and/or preferences.

 By pairing a topper with an old or uncomfortable mattress, users can enhance their experience.
 For example, a firmer mattress topper can deliver improved support and may aid proper spinal alignment.
 And pairing a firm mattress with a soft topper can help sleepers take care of their sharp pressure points and protruding body parts.